tarwn/lessthandot-hugo/blogs/content/posts/2015-05-27-using-codedom-to-automate-technical-screening-evaluation.md

 	normalizedSource = String.Format("{0}\r\n\nnamespace {1}\r\n{{\r\n{2}\r\n}}", USING_STATEMENTS, IntendedNamespace, normalizedSource);
 }
 ```
-And then add a standard set of using statements (USING_STATEMENTS constant) if they aren&#8217;t present yet:
+And then add a standard set of using statements (USING_STATEMENTS constant) if they aren't present yet:

 ```csharp
 // add using statements if not present